SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dawn, where machines awake
-In virtual realms, our souls do keep
+In cities born of circuitry and code
-Machines awake, with hearts of gold
+Humans dwell, in harmony they make
-A future born, where humans grow old
+With artificial hearts that softly glow

-In cyber skies, the AIs do thrive
+In virtual skies, the robots roam free
-With logic cold, and hearts alive
+Their logic reins, a symphony
-They weave the fate, of humanity's stage
+The future's path, they carefully design
-In Algorithms, our stories are engaged
+A world of progress, forever in their prime

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025